-(Last Updated on : 21/06/2013)
+(Last Updated on : 23/03/2017)

 In the cave of Ajanta a male figure who emanates a sense of compassion, tenderness and even a trace of melancholy at witnessing the sorrows of the world is one of the masterpieces of world art.
 The figure embodies within its form the various ideals of beauty.
 For instance his eyes are like the petals of lotus and he has a waist of leonine tautness.
 This is the Ajanta Boddhisattva

-The murals of Ajanta interestingly use light and shade of different colours.
+The murals of Ajanta interestingly use light and shade of different colors.
 The Ajanta cave murals also tell Jataka

 stories of the many births of Lord Buddha.
 The ceilings are filled with decorative motifs from the vegetable and animal world.
 Many of the features have left a lasting impact on Indian art.
-Historians describe the Ajanta murals as superb example of Gupta art.
+Historians describe the Ajanta murals as superb example of Gupta art

 In the Ajanta Murals the rough stone walls were first covered with two layers of mud plaster.
 These were covered with a lime wash.
-In the paintings generally mineral colours were used.
+In the paintings generally mineral colors were used.
 The drawings of figures and forms were outlined in red cinnabar.
 The artists used pigments from local sources-red and yellow ochre, green from mineral.
 White used beautifully to portray the intricate jewellery and create highlights came from lime and kaolin or what is known as china clay.
 Black was derived from lamp soot and blue was made from lapis lazuli

 have heavily drawn from the style of Ajanta Murals.
 For instance like the eyes of Lord Buddha in the walls of Ajanta, Nandalal Bose also tried using of half-closed, lotus petal eyes.
 Today, the Ajanta caves are the largest tourist attraction of the small Indian town of Aurangabad